Bitvise SSH Client as a Windows Service

 This guide focuses on the GUI version because it stores the login password in an encrypted format while the command line version requires you enter the password in plain-text (which is a major security risk).

 Bitvise SSH Client can be run as a Windows service using FireDaemon Pro.
-This allows you to start and run the application automatically when Windows boots and before login.
+This allows you to start and run the progam automatically when Windows boots and before login.
 FireDaemon Pro also allows you to start multiple instances of the Bitvise SSH Client, monitoring them and automatically restarting those instances in the event they crash.
-FireDaemon Fusion can also be used to manage your Example service, plus other Windows services via your web browser.
+FireDaemon Fusion can also be used to manage your service, plus other Windows services via your web browser.

-Bitvise SSH Client Setup Under FireDaemon Pro
+How to set up Bitvise SSH Client under FireDaemon Pro

-Please follow the steps below to set up the application as a Windows service with FireDaemon Pro
+Please follow the steps below to set up the application as a Windows service with FireDaemon Pro.

 Step 1: Download and Install Bitvise SSH Client